Water Street Tampa’s Vision Goes Vertical

 Other moving parts related to the location and activity around Water Street Tampa included:

-Upon completion, the luxury residential building will bring 420 units to the overall Water Street Tampa redevelopment, which will include nearly 1,000 other new downtown residential units; 1.1 million SF of office space; 300,000 SF retail; and the City’s first five-star hotel.
+Now completed, the luxury residential building brings 420 units to the overall Water Street Tampa redevelopment, which will eventually include nearly 1,000 other new downtown residential units; 1.1 million SF of office space; 300,000 SF retail; and the City’s first five-star hotel.